ciscoheat/simplest-sitegen/README.md

 This will start a [Browsersync](https://browsersync.io/) server, and open up a browser window for you.
 Any changes in `src` will update the browser automatically.

+## Multiple templates

+You can put a `template.html` in any subdirectory, and all html files in that directory and below will use that template instead of the top-level one.

 ## Cache busting included

 All links, scripts and images relative to the site, for example `/script.js` or `../css/style.css` (but not `https://example.com/script.js`), will be automatically cache-busted, so you don't have to worry about serving old content.
 You will also get a warning if a file doesn't exist.

+# Extra features

+If you're fine with HTML and nothing else, the above is all you need to know.
+Go and create something beautiful!

+But if you're comfortable with web development, there are libraries and tools that makes life easier.
+Simplest includes some of them.
+They are purely optional.

-## Sass compilation included as well
+## Sass

 You can use [Sass](https://sass-lang.com/) instead of css in your html files.
-It's a ridiculously simple drop-in replacement:
+It's a ridiculously simple drop-in replacement in your html:

 ```html
 <link rel="stylesheet" href="/style.scss">